benrhughes/todotxt.net/README.md

  - due date support
  - filtering in the UI
  - updating in the UI
- - user prefs for the file location, default sort order etc
  - UI prettiness

 Stuff I'm aiming for: